.

 Amin urged countries to tap into funds available from private companies across the world to improve private energy investments in their countries.

-"We only use five per cent of the hydropower potential in Africa.
+"We only use five per cent of the hydropower potential in Africa."Some 95 percent is less untapped."There are new techniques of sustainability," Amin said.

 He said new mining technologies has enabled the Kenyan energy ministry to invest in geothermal extraction for electricity generation.

-"Renewable energy can change the way rural areas are integrated into the national economy," Amin, a Kenyan, stated.
+"We see an overreliance on supply of fossil fuels."Renewable energy can change the way rural areas are integrated into the national economy," Amin, a Kenyan, stated.

 lectricity from wind energy will dominate production generation projects that are ongoing up to 2013, according to an updated generation data from the Ministry of Energy.